top of page

 For Class Leaders

-Are you passionate about empowering others and improving health and confidence?
-IL Pathways to Health is seeking enthusiastic individuals like you to lead evidence-based health promotion workshops.
+Are you passionate about empowering others and helping people live healthier, more confident lives?
+IL Pathways to Health is seeking dedicated and enthusiastic individuals to lead evidence-based health promotion workshops in their communities.

-We offer programs in self-management and falls prevention, and we need dedicated leaders to educate, motivate, and inspire healthier lives.
+We offer programs in chronic disease self-management and falls prevention, and we provide everything you need to succeed—training, materials, and ongoing support.

 Why Join Us?

-Join as an individual volunteer to help older adults in suburban Cook County.
+Join as an individual volunteer and empower older adults across suburban Cook County through engaging, supportive workshops.

 Volunteer Opportunities